-Now that we have the page sizes set up, we can move the pages to set up the spreads.
+Now that we have the page sizes set up for your brochure in InDesign, we can move the pages to set up the spreads.
 Pages 1-3 will be the outside spread, and Pages 4-6 will be the inside spreads.

 On the Main Menu of the Pages panel, make sure that Allow Document Pages to Shuffle is unchecked.
 Drag Page 2 towards Page 1 to combine them.
 Combine Pages 1-3 as one spread and Pages 4-6 as a second spread.
 Make sure that you have the BAA and AAB Master Pages configuration, as shown in the image below.

 To exit the Master Pages mode, double-click on the regular pages thumbnail.

 For this trifold brochure template tutorial, we'll work with three layers.
 This will make it easier to update the template when it needs new information.